Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-90-the-coming-fire.md

 “Yeah, but, look at my list of human people I can talk to about it.
 ‘Base is a player, he’d just be like *‘fuck yeah dog, go for it.’* Same for most of the Lads, hell even me before I got married!
 Julian, Al and Xiù are poly, and on the flip side, my dad and Firth are *violently* Catholic…”

 “What about th’ rest o’ the team?
-You’ve got a Buddhist, a Pagan, some Protestants---”
+You’ve got a Buddhist, a Pagan, some Protestants - ”

 “Still Christian.
 Just a different flavor.”